rrthomas/nancy/Cookbook.md

 (`main.html`).

 Now consider how Nancy builds the page whose URL is `vladivostok.html`.
-According to the rules given in the Operation section of `README.md`, Nancy will look first for files in `source/places/vladivostok.html`, then in `source/places`, and finally in `source`.
+According to the rules given in the [Operation](README.md#operation) section of the manual, Nancy will look first for files in `source/places/vladivostok.html`, then in `source/places`, and finally in `source`.
 Hence, the actual list of files used to assemble the page is:

 * `source/template.html`
 * `source/logo.html`